 - Keep your confirmation receipt

-The DPCO piece is non-negotiable.
-You can't just submit this yourself.
-If you don't have a DPCO relationship, start there — we've written a guide on choosing one.
+For Extra-High and Ultra-High Level entities the DPCO route is how filing works, except where the Commission approves otherwise.
+If you don't have a DPCO relationship, start there.
+We've written a guide on choosing one.

 What the NDPC does if you ignore this